 First reach out to your ob/gyn provider and establish that a thorough workup has been done to evaluate for the most common causes of abnormal uterine bleeding.
 (AUB) Once you pinpoint or rule out typical causes, you can better formulate a treatment plan.

-For example, if AUB is age related, consider CoQ10.
+For example, if AUB is age related, consider supplementing with CoQ10 capsules.
 If PCOS related, consider inositol.
 If thyroid related, correct the thyroid abnormality.
 If fibroid related, treat the fibroid.

 The diagnosis, or lack thereof, really drives the recommendation.